 My PC sound card is connected to my Genelec 1029A speakers, both of which

 Behringer Eurorack UB502 mixer to control the volume more conveniently than through the PC's mixer programs.
 With it

 I can also connect a CD player as a program source.
 Plus I can use the mixer as a headphone amplifier!
 Using headphones with my computer would be

 The mixer is fine for this purpose except for one thing: The headphone amplifier with its own volume control is post-fader—in other words, the mixer's "Main mix" fader also affects the headphone volume.
 This means that setting the "Main mix" fader to zero (to silence my loudspeakers) also silences the headphones!
 I really wanted to be able to control the headphone and "Main out" volumes independently!

 Thus: Modify the mixer.
-On day one after the purchase. :) (I also have a Behringer Eurorack MX2004A, custom modified by Yours Truly, to change four of the eight mono channel pre-Eq Inserts into post-Eq, and I have subsequently done this same headphone mod to my t.Mix MIX802.)
+On day one after the purchase. :) (I also have a Behringer Eurorack MX2004A, custom modified by Yours Truly, to change four of the eight mono channel pre-Eq Inserts into post-Eq, and I have subsequently done this same headphone mod to my t.Mix MIX802 and my Behringer MX802A as well.)

 This (much simplified) block diagram shows how the UB502 is wired